How to Calculate Man Hours Cost in a Construction Project. Calculation of Man Hours in a Construction Project.

 Other situations that lead to the extension of the working day are:

-It should be noted that each country has its labor legislation which, among other things, defines the following issues:
+We should note that each country has its labor legislation which, among other things, defines the following issues:

-It should be noted that, regardless of what is regulated by labor legislation, it is usually the approved collective labor agreements of the trade unions that ultimately regulate how many hours are worked per week and how overtime is paid.
+It should be noted that, regardless of labor legislation regulates what, it is usually the approved collective labor agreements of the trade unions that ultimately define how many hours are worked per week and how overtime is paid.

-The conditions laid down by these agreements must meet the condition that they are more favorable to the employee than what is stipulated by national legislation.
+The conditions laid down by these agreements must meet the condition that they are more favorable to the employee than national legislation stipulates what.

 Man Hours Calculation – Hypothetical Calculation of the Incidence of Overtime

--That hours worked on Saturdays after 1 p.m. and on Sundays and we pay holidays at 100%.
+- That hour worked on Saturdays after 1 p.m. and on Sundays, and we pay holidays at 100%.

-The percentage by which the cost of the hour is increased by the incidence of overtime arises from the ratio of the cost of hours paid over the hours worked per week, multiplied by 100.
+The percentage by which the incidence of overtime increases the cost of the hour arises from the ratio of the cost of hours paid over the hours worked per week, multiplied by 100.